 Chalk and Channel Way

-The Abbots Cliff Mirror – a forerunner of radar, acoustic mirrors were built between 1916 and 1930.
+Discover the Abbot’s Cliff sound mirror along the Chalk and Channel Way; a forerunner of radar, acoustic mirrors were built between 1916 and 1930.
 They were intended to provide early warning of incoming enemy aircraft and could track the sound of incoming aircraft from between 8 and 15 miles away, depending on the weather conditions.